cnlohr/cilbox/Assets/Cilbox/README.md

  * Make it so you can access fields from the proxy object, like "transform" etc.
  * Make it so you can call other functions within the emulated environment.
  * Add a bunch more opcodes.
+ * Need types to also be searched out and destroyed, for things like unbox, etc.  So we need a new section in metadata for types.
  * WRITE LOTS OF TESTS